This post may contain affiliate links, please see the privacy policy for details.

 • Heat the oven to 325 degrees F.

-• Beat the egg whites till stiff.
+• Beat the egg whites until stiff.

 • In a separate bowl, beat the butter, sugar and almond paste together until smooth, then add the powdered sugar, milk, egg yolks, and almond extract and beat until combined.